 Inform data subjects about processing

+The requirements of the notification practices for controllers changed with the application of the GDPR.
 The Office of the Data Protection Ombudsman urges industries to create shared notification practices as part of the codification of practices in the industry.

 How will the GDPR change notification practices from the Personal Data Act?